oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/vision/vision.md

 In this lab, you will:

-* Create a new bucket
+* Create a new vision model
-* Set bucket visibility
+* Set a staging bucket
-* Setup required folder structure
-* Load images
+* Test a model

 ### Prerequisites